Going dairy-free? Read our top tips on making the transition easier.

-When you’re on the journey to going dairy-free, plan ahead wherever possible to make the transition easier.
+When you’re on the journey to going dairy-free, plan ahead whenever possible to make the transition easier.
 Going out for lunch?
 Look up plant-based options in restaurants and cafes beforehand.
 Need some meal inspiration?
 Try new vegan recipes and recreate some of your favorite dishes.
 Prone to late-night snacking?
-Always have some dairy-free snacks in your cupboard, so you’re not tempted to slip up.
+Always have some dairy-free snacks in your cupboard so you’re not tempted to slip up.

 Ask for help